 The Project does not include a proposed detention pond for this development.
-Large-Lot Residential Developments, especially those in excess of 5-acre lots, do not increase postdevelopment stormwater flows as substantially as smaller-lot residential and non-residential developments.
+Large-Lot Residential Developments, especially those in excess of 5-acre lots, do not increase post-development stormwater flows as substantially as smaller-lot residential and non-residential developments.
 Stormwater flows collected from this development will drain to the existing unnamed drainageway.
 As documented in the DBPS, the unnamed drainageway is made up of the combination of the T3-02 and T4 Tributaries which both cross Falcon Highway using corrugated metal pipes known as Facility Numbers 609 and 610.
 The proposed 100-year flows for these tributaries at these locations are 460 cfs and 570 cfs respectively.
 Therefore, the unnamed drainageway is expected to have proposed 100-year storm event flows of 1,030 cfs.

-The Project currently contributes 7.02 cfs and 45.01 cfs to the unnamed drainageway during the 5-year and 100-year storm events respectively, and it is proposed that 15.77 cfs and 62.14 cfs will discharge to the unnamed drainageway in the redeveloped condition and during the 5-year and 100-year storm events respectively.
-The existing stormwater flows for the Site account for 4.37% of the total flows in the unnamed drainageway.
-The proposed stormwater flows for the Site will account for 6.03% of the total flows in the unnamed drainageway which results in a difference of 1.66%.
+The Project currently contributes 7.02 cfs and 45.01 cfs to the unnamed drainageway during the 5-year and 100-year storm events respectively, and it is proposed that 16.08 cfs and 63.49 cfs will discharge to the unnamed drainageway in the redeveloped condition and during the 5-year and 100-year storm events respectively.
+During a 100-year storm event, the existing stormwater flows for the Site account for 4.37% of the total flows in the unnamed drainageway (45.01 cfs of 1,030 cfs).
+During a 100-year storm event, the proposed stormwater flows for the Site will account for 6.16% of the total flows in the unnamed drainageway (63.49 cfs of 1,030 cfs) which results in an increase of only 1.79%.